Adam Lambert and the Spirit of Freedom

 In the nearly two-hour long set, it’s almost impossible to name the standouts.
 One after another, Adam nails the songs – and puts his own stamp on them.
 Many are tailor made for his blend of attitude and vocal fireworks: “Don’t Stop Me Now”, “Another One Bites the Dust”, “Radio Gaga”, “Crazy Little Thing Called Love”, and of course “The Show Must Go On”, “Bohemian Rhapsody” and “We Are the Champions”.
 He takes “Somebody to Love” to church, souling out with an abandon that outraged the purists.
 And on the melancholy anthem “Who Wants to Live Forever”, he was breathtaking, his throbbing vibrato (also much maligned by Freddie die-hards) drawing buckets of tears from eyes around the world.

-The song I have long dreamed of hearing Adam perform is “I Want to Break Free”.
+The song I have long dreamed of hearing Adam perform is “I Want to Break Free.”
 Among Queen’s catalogue of great songs, this one is transcendent.
 It speaks to the most profound of human yearnings, but is also unsettlingly ambivalent.
-“I’ve fallen in love” – it’s wonderful, but is it also a trap from which we year to break free?
+“I’ve fallen in love” – it’s wonderful, but is it also a trap?

 The music video for “I Want to Break Free” is a masterpiece.
 Watch: